- Course overview

 The module considers national policies, governance and operations associated with port and intermodal activities set within the context of a globalised industry.
 It invites an understanding of ports and terminals and their development.

-This module provides a comprehensive understanding of the principles and practices of international supply chain management and the complexities involved in managing, planning and coordinating international supply chains.
+This module provides a comprehensive understanding of the principles and practices of international supply chain management and the complexities involved in planning, coordinating and operating various business processes in the management of international supply chains.

 STO306 Current Issues in Management